What is IV sedation dentistry?

 IV sedation medication is delivered through a very small needle placed in either the top of your hand or within your inner elbow.

 Fear of needles is not uncommon and some patients aren’t able to tolerate IV sedation for this reason.
 However, most people describe the sensation as a small pinch or prick.
 Also, we can further reduce the feeling by giving you an oral sedative beforehand and/or applying a topical anesthetic where the needle will be placed and providing nitrous oxide gas to put you at ease.

 What are the benefits of IV sedation?

-IV sedation gives your us optimal control of the amount of medication administered and allows them to readily increase or decrease your level of sedation as needed,
+IV sedation gives your us optimal control of the amount of medication administered and allows them to readily increase or decrease your level of sedation as needed, quickly and comfortably.

 An additional benefit of IV sedation includes faster onset of the sedation medications, meaning you’ll be able to feel the effects of the medication quickly.

 Your first appointment with the us prior to attending a sedation appointment will be a standard consultation.
 This is when your dentist will take a complete health history, conduct a full evaluation of your needs, perform a preliminary oral exam and explain the procedures being recommended.
 Your blood pressure, oxygen level and heart rate will all be measured, and your dentist may choose to complete x-rays during this appointment as well.
 It’s critical to tell us about all medications and supplements you take so we can check for any potential drug interactions with the sedation medications that will be used.
 As with all dentistry, safety comes first!
 Once a treatment plan is agreed upon, we will have you fill out paperwork giving your consent for treatment, answer any questions you may have and issue pre-appointment instructions and/or medications.
 We may need to contact your primary care physician or any medical specialists you see for a consultation.
 This is done to ensure that you’re a good candidate for the type of treatment being proposed.